 How Will Mortgages Be Affected?

 The Bank of Canada’s Overnight Lending Rate sets the cost of borrowing between the banks, which lend and borrow from each other constantly in order to keep funds liquid.
 When borrowing is cheap for the banks, the discount is generally passed down to consumers in the form of lower variable rates.
 Because there was no change in today’s announcement, current variable mortgage rates will – theoretically – not change.
-The Prime rate offered by Canada’s big lenders will likely remain at 2.70 per cent, and current variable borrowers will see no change in their monthly payments.
+The Prime rate offered by Canada’s big lenders will likely remain at 2.70%, and current variable borrowers will see no change in their monthly payments.

 The good news is mortgage rates have been offered at steep discounts for some time – and that both fixed and variable offerings will remain competitively priced in the short to medium term.